 Anatomy of a Kubernetes Cluster

 Unpacking the complexities of Kubernetes Architecture involves getting into its cluster anatomy.
-The cluster's structure can be broken down into three main layers: the Control plane components, the Data plane components, and the Storage layer.
+The cluster structure consists of three main layers: The control plane, the Data plane, and the Storage layer components.
 By understanding these layers, we can gain a deeper understanding of how Kubernetes maintains its resilience, scalability, and manageability.

 The Control plane is the decision-making hub within a Kubernetes cluster.
 It's usually housed in the Master node and has several vital components.
 The API Server is the cornerstone of this layer.
 It exposes the Kubernetes API and is the gateway for all interactions within the cluster.
 It processes RESTful API requests, validates them, and executes the subsequent operations.